The meeting ended quite late. Before Idara could drive down to the office to return Femi’s car, it was already 8:14 p.m.

 “Start going, I will direct you,” he said quietly and Idara drove carefully out of the company premises.

 His phone rang again and he put it off.
 His other phone rang and when he saw that it was Tanna, he picked the call.

 “Tanna,” he said, rubbing his hands on his eyes.

 “Hi, Femi, happy birthday.”

 “Femi na wa for you o.
 Today is your birthday and you didn’t celebrate even with a small party.
 Why are you like this, kilode?”

 “I am busy.
 Work.”

 “Work ke.
-You really have to enjoy your money o, you’re a young man Femi.
-Before I forget, Chantal was really happy, thanks a lot.
-She said you gave her five hundred thousand for her school fees and you had sex with her just once, Femi why now?
+You really have to enjoy your money o.
+You’re a young man, Femi.
+Eh he, Before I forget, Chantal was really happy.
+Thanks a lot.
+She said you gave her 500,000 Naira for her school fees and you had sex with her just once.
+Femi why now?
 The babe likes you.”

-“Tiana, seriously?” he asked, sounding furious.
-“You know how much I detest having this type of conversations, this one freaks me out,” he said and hung up the call.
+“Tanna, seriously?” he asked, sounding furious.
+“You know how much I detest having these types of conversations.
+This one freaks me out,” he said and hung up the call.
 “Take your left,” he said to Idara.